mikavir/heartcare-hub/README.md

 ### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+Research was completed on the preferred typography on a healthcare website.
+As HeartCare Hub can be referred to as a healthcare website, using similar typography will respect the convention and encourage consistency.

+These three fonts were recommended for the use of healthcare websites: [2]

+Source Sans pro- sans-serif font
+Crimsons text- serif font
+Fjord One - sans-serif font
+The applied use of a combination serif and sans-serif is further recommended in a medical website to provide contrast.

+Therefore, these three recommended fonts will be used along with different font-weights used accodingly.
+Only two fonts will be used as three or more can make teh website appear excessive and lose professionalism [3].

+These fonts will be taken from Google Fonts and to be used within my Cascading Style Sheets(CSS).

+Icons from Font-Awesome will be used to provide visualisation amongst the text.

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3?query=source+sans) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Crimson Text](https://fonts.google.com/specimen/Crimson+Text) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.